 How did you hear about SSE?
 What attracted you to the Director, Marketing, Brand and Communications role?

 I am passionate about education and have worked in various roles in the education sector throughout my career, so when I saw this role, I was intrigued but also a little intimidated.
-The concept of entrepreneurship is something I fully understand, but I soon realised that many of the skills I already possess, such as creativity, innovative thinking, problem-solving and adaptability, are perfectly aligned with what SSE is all about.
+The concept of entrepreneurship is not something I fully understood, but I soon realised that many of the skills I already possess, such as creativity, innovative thinking, problem-solving and adaptability, are perfectly aligned with what SSE is all about.
 All the exciting things SSE is doing are also what excited me and drew me to this role.

 What’s the best piece of advice you have ever received, personally or professionally?